Tapp-and-go with your own TAPP Card

 Starting in January 2024

-Complete: PATH expands TAPP to all stations. // Effective June 16, 2025: Riders with qualifying disabilities can apply for the TAPP Reduced Fare Program.
+Complete: PATH expands TAPP to all stations.
+Riders with qualifying disabilities can apply for the TAPP Reduced Fare Program.

 Phase 3 - Launch of TAPP Card and TAPP Vending Machines